**Edited & revised to remove triggering numbers and behaviors**

 After the second marathon, my brain started plying tricks on me.

 It told me that I no longer deserved food because I wasn’t logging the same amount of miles anymore.
-It told me no one would marry me unless I weighed less than 110lbs.
-It told me that no one would notice if I lost 2lbs a month and made it down to 90lbs.
+It told me no one would marry me unless I weighed less than an arbitrary number my brain made up that deemed me lovable.
+It told me that no one would notice if I lost only a couple pounds a month and made it down to and eventually made it down to a desirable size.
 It told me I was a waste of space and that I was lazy.
 The marathon running defined me, and now that it was over, I was nothing.

 This delusion told me that unless I was perfect, there was no point in even trying.
-I lost 10lbs in a month.
+I lost a considerable amount of weight.
 I started losing my hair.
 My skin alternated between massive breakouts and desert dryness.
 I went numb.
 One day, I was so desperate to feel something, anything, that I broke a plastic hanger from my closet and tried to cut my forearm and draw a little blood.
 I broke more than just the hanger that day, though.

 I remember hugging my mom in her bedroom with my winter coat on in the beginning of summer.
 She started crying and told me she could feel my ribs through my jacket, and led me to the scale in the bathroom.
-I stepped on, and barely hit 87lbs, with my coat on.
+I stepped on, and was shocked to see the number, even with my coat on.

 After a year of trying to stuff this “thing” under the rug and attempting to get better, “on my own,” my mom decided it was time to go see a doctor.